posix4e/rust-metrics/README.md

 Metrics are things you can use to safely & directly store metrics with little overhead.
 Metrics can be attached to a registry and that registry can be collected across a system.
 This registry also provides reporting services.
-Current reporters include.
-Contact us on #rust-metrics on mozilla irc.
+Current reporters include:

 - [Prometheus](https://prometheus.io/)
 - Graphite/Carbon/Whisper
 - Console/Syslog/Journald (via stdout)

+Contact us on #rust-metrics on Mozilla IRC.

 ```rust
 fn make_a_bunch_of_metrics_store_them_and_start_sending_them_at_a_regular_interval_to_graphite_or_carbon() {